IM4 brings an Indigenous worldview to immersive technologies while creating a critical mass of Indigenous people working in XR.

 In many Indigenous communities, matriarchs are the knowledge holders and cultural leaders.

-As media matriarchs, we bring experience, professionalism, creativity and leadership, demonstrated through our lives work building the Indigenous media industry and cultural initiatives.
+IM4's media matriarchs bring experience, professionalism, creativity and leadership, demonstrated through their life's work building an Indigenous media industry and cultural initiatives.

 Loretta Todd